Laundry Room Storage Solutions

 3 of 18

 Some manufacturers of washers and dryers thoughtfully provide storage drawers in the base of the appliance.
 If you're shopping for a new washer and dryer and your laundry room is short on space, keep this feature in mind.
+Make the most of a small space with a few laundry room storage shelves either for supplies or decor.

 4 of 18